MAN++: Scaling Momentum Auxiliary Network for Supervised Local Learning in Vision Tasks: Introduction

-However, directly applying EMA parameters for updates introduces challenges, such as constraints imposed by feature inconsistencies between gradient-isolated modules and a relatively slow update rate.
+However, directly applying EMA parameters for updates introduces challenges, such as feature statistics mismatch between gradient-isolated blocks and the slow adaptation of purely momentum-based transfer.
 To overcome these issues, we introduce a Scale Learnable Bias that augments the EMA module’s updates, enhancing the effective sharing of information.
 Notably, the proposed MAN++ incurs only a minimal increase in GPU memory usage while delivering significant performance improvements.
 We validate MAN++ through experiments on various CNN and ViT architectures across multiple datasets for image classification, object detection, and semantic segmentation.
-The experimental results demonstrate that MAN++ overcomes the limitations of conventional supervised local learning, achieving performance comparable to end-to-end training and offering a promising alternative.
+The experimental results demonstrate that MAN++ significantly narrows the gap to end-to-end training under local learning, achieving performance comparable to end-to-end training and offering a promising alternative.

-The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose Momentum Auxiliary Network++ (MAN++), which leverages an Exponential Moving Average (EMA) mechanism and a novel Scale Learnable Bias to facilitate effective information exchange between modules.
-This design alleviates the myopic limitations of traditional supervised local learning, thereby improving overall network performance.

-\item MAN++ is a plug-and-play method that can be seamlessly integrated into any supervised local learning framework, significantly broadening its applicability while imposing only minimal additional GPU memory overhead.